Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Character and temperament

-German jagdterrier possesses lighthearted, explosive temperament, due to which it is called "dynamite".
-The Germans have both pluses and minuses of character, which largely depend on the purpose for which the acquisition of a puppy of this breed is considered.
-Yagdt is not a companion, but born hunter, and therefore we will consider the positive and negative aspects of character from the point of view of hunting.
+The German Jagd Terrier has excitable, explosive temperament, which is why it is called “dynamite”.
+Germans have both pros and cons of character, which largely depend on the purpose for which you consider purchasing a puppy of this breed.
+Jagdt is not a companion, but born hunter, and therefore we will consider the positive and negative aspects of character from the point of view of hunting.

 pros character: